japer-technology/plus-artificial-intelligence/WELCOME.md

 ## Meet +AI

-### A simple mark for AI-assisted work—and for the people who stand behind it
+### A simple mark for AI-assisted work — and for the people who stand behind it

 We’re excited to share a compact notation for work materially assisted by artificial intelligence.